-Francis Beaufort Edgeworth was a restless philosophy student at Cambridge on his way to Germany when he decided to elope with a teenage Catalonian refugee he met on the steps of the British Museum.
-One of the outcomes of their marriage was Ysidro Francis Edgeworth (the name order was reversed later), who was destined to become one of the most brilliant and eccentric economists of the 19th Century.
+FRANCIS YSIDRO EDGEWORTH (1845-1926).
+Francis Beaufort Edgeworth was a restless philosophy student at Cambridge on his way to Germany when in November 1831 he met at a Hampstead’s inn, in the environs of London, a teenage Catalonian refugee, Rosa Florentina Eroles, and married her three weeks after.
+The seventh and last outcome of their marriage was Ysidro Francis Edgeworth (the name order was reversed later), who was destined to become one of the most brilliant and eccentric economists and statisticians of the 19th Century.

-Edgeworth was born in 1845 in Edgeworthstown, County Longford, Ireland into a large, well-connected and eccentric Anglo-Irish landowning family.
+Edgeworth was born in 1845 in Edgeworthstown, County Longford, Ireland into a large and well-connected Anglo-Irish landowning family.
 The famous novelist Maria Edgeworth, of Castle Rackrent fame, was his (elderly) aunt.
-Although Edgeworth was the fifth son of a sixth son, all the other heirs eventually died, leaving him to inherit Edgeworthstown in 1911.
-A lifelong bachelor (for a brief period, he hopelessly attempted to court Beatrice Potter), the Edgeworth line died out with him.
+Although Edgeworth was the sixth son of a ninth son, all the other heirs eventually died, leaving him to inherit Edgeworthstown in 1911.
+A lifelong bachelor (for a very brief period, he hopelessly attempted to court Beatrice Potter), the Edgeworth line died out with him.

-Edgeworth was educated at Edgeworthstown by tutors until 1862, when he went on to study languages and the classics at Trinity College, Dublin.
+Edgeworth was educated at Edgeworthstown by tutors until 1861, when he went on to study Classics and Mathematics at Trinity College, Dublin.
 He proceeded in 1867 to Oxford (initially at Exeter, then Magdalen and then, finally, from 1868, Balliol College).
 He graduated in 1869 with a First in Literae Humaniores, but his degree was only awarded in 1873.

-Around 1870, Edgeworth moved to Hempstead, in the environs of London.
+Around 1870, Edgeworth moved to Hampstead.
 Very little is known about the next decade of his life.
-Edgeworth subsisted on private income.
+Edgeworth subsisted in London on private income, mainly proceeding from his Irish grandmother’s inheritance.
 He must certainly have studied law, for in 1877, he was called to the bar by the Inner Temple.
-It is also presumed that he learnt mathematics and statistics on his own.
-It is likely that his interest in this topic was "inherited" from his father's friend, William Rowan Hamilton, from his Oxford tutor, Benjamin Jowett, and from his close friendship with his Hempstead neighbor, William Stanley Jevons.
+It is also presumed that he learnt more mathematics and statistics on his own.
+It is likely that his interest in these topics, out of Trinity College, was stimulated by his father's friend, William Rowan Hamilton, by his Oxford tutor, Benjamin Jowett, and by his friendship with his Hampstead neighbor, William Stanley Jevons.